jeffjaehoyang/new-jeffyang.io/src/data/blog/practical_application_of_redis_cache/index.md

 ## 4. Measuring Performance with Redis Implementation

-It'd be interesting to see how much of a difference redis can make - how much faster is it with Redis?
+It'd be interesting to see how much of a difference Redis can make - how much faster is it with Redis?
 To test this, let's first try requesting data over the API that is not stored in cache.

 ```bash
 // verify that there is no data stored